ghostdogpr/caliban/vuepress/docs/docs/schema.md

 - `@GQLInterface` to force a sealed trait generating an interface instead of a union.
 - `@GQLDirective(directive: Directive)` to add a directive to a field or type.
 - `@GQLValueType` forces a type to behave as a value type for derivation.
 Meaning that caliban will ignore the outer type and take the first case class parameter as the real type.
+- `@GQLDefault("defaultValue")` allows you to specify a default value for an input field using GraphQL syntax.
+The default value will be visible in your schema's SDL and during introspection.

 ## Java 8 Time types